-Does Mint or Metro make better use of the T-Mobile network?
+Mint Mobile vs. Metro by T-Mobile: Which carrier should you get?

 Amazon Prime

-International service
+International options

 If you're calling outside of the country both Mint Mobile and Metro by T-Mobile have you covered.
 Conveniently, Mint Mobile offers free calling to Mexico and Canada and supports calling to 160 other countries paid by the minute.
 The rates vary by country and you'll need to add money to your Mint account before calling, but it's nice to have the option available.

 Metro by T-Mobile loses the edge here but there are still options.
 You can add a package to get these features.
 Mexico and Canada calling can be added for $5 each but you'll need to check other countries individually to see which plan you'll need.
+The Mexico and Canada packages also come with 5GB of roaming data making it a good option for someone that travels to one of these countries frequently.

-If you're traveling, Mint Mobile has some options for you while Metro by T-Mobile requires you to get service from one of its partners, which is a bit less convenient.
+If you're traveling, Mint Mobile has some options for you while Metro by T-Mobile only really has good support for Mexico and Canada.
+If you bought one of the best Android phones unlocked, you could easily get a travel SIM or a carrier with better international support if you have the need down the road.

 Mint Mobile has reduced rates for Mexico and Canada at $.02 per text, $.06 per minute, and $.06 per MB.
 The other supported countries are more expensive at $.05 per text, $.25 per minute, and $.20 per MB.
 If you're traveling for an extended period of time it may be worth it to grab a travel SIM card when you get there.

-Both Metro by T-Mobile and Mint Mobile use the T-Mobile network.
-By and large you can expect the same level of performance from the two but it is possible for there to be slight speed differences based on deprioritization.
+Both Metro by T-Mobile and Mint Mobile uses the T-Mobile network so that you can expect the same level of performance from the two with some possible slight speed differences based on de-prioritization.
+Still, both LTE and 5G support are here for either carrier and T-Mobile has been adding speed and coverage to its network consistently for years.

-If you are going to use the T-Mobile network at all, it's a good idea to have a phone that supports T-Mobile's band 71, which has better coverage range than their older LTE bands.
+If you are going to use the T-Mobile network at all, it's a good idea to have a phone that supports T-Mobile's band 71, which has a better coverage range than their older LTE bands.
+Getting a phone with sub-6 5G on T-Mobile's network will give you the best coverage and speed options, especially as T-Mobile continues to add capacity and coverage with standalone 5G.
+Look for support for bands n71 (600MHz) and n41 (2.5GHz).
+Luckily, that's most 5G phones from 2020 or later.

-Be sure to check your coverage on Mint Mobile's or Metro by T-Mobile's coverage maps.

 Both of these carriers can accept GSM unlocked phones.
-If you want to buy a phone from Metro by T-Mobile you will need to go into a store to make your purchase.
-Mint Mobile, on the other hand, is happy to sell you one from its website since it doesn't have any storefronts.
+If you want to buy a phone from Metro by T-Mobile, you can find a selection on its website.
+Mint Mobile is also happy to sell you one from its website since it doesn't have any storefronts.

 Both carriers have a good selection of phones from the new Samsung Galaxy phones and Google Pixel phones to the newest iPhones.
-There are also plenty of options for mid and low end devices which are a great way to save some money on a secondary line or if you don't think an expensive phone is a worthwhile investment.
+There are also plenty of options for mid and low-end devices, which are a great way to save some money on a secondary line or if you don't think an expensive phone is a worthwhile investment.

-If you choose to go with a BYOD device, be sure to check compatibility for both Mint Mobile and Metro by T-Mobile before making the switch.
+There are many phones that work with Mint Mobile, and pretty much all of them will work with Metro by T-Mobile as well.
+If you want to get in on 5G, you're going to pay a bit more upfront but unlocked 5G phones are getting more affordable all the time.
+Just make sure they work with at least bands n71 and n41 for the best possible results on the new T-Mobile network.

 Metro by T-Mobile